Schrolli91/BOSWatch/README.md

 Caution, script don't install a webserver with PHP and MySQL.
 So you have to make up manually if you want to use MySQL support.

+If you want to use BOSWatch as a daemon, you have to set your configuration in `service/boswatch.sh` and copy it to `/etc/init.d`.
+Then you can start BOSWatch with `sudo /etc/init.d/boswatch.sh start`.
+For configuration-details see `service/README.md`.

 ### Requirements
 - RTL_SDR (rtl_fm)